Quick Definitions

 Frequently Asked Questions

-Quick answers to common questions about VPNs, online privacy, and how we maintain our independent standards.
+Quick answers to common questions about VPNs, online privacy, and how we maintain our Affiliate Disclosure standards.

 Is Guardency affiliated with VPN providers?

 Guardency earns commissions through affiliate links, but we never accept paid rankings.
 Our evaluations are strictly research-driven.
-You can read more about our monetization policy here.
+You can read more about our Affiliate Disclosure policy.

 How do you choose which VPNs to recommend?

-We use a data-driven 27-metric testing framework covering security, privacy, and speed.
-Only services that pass our independent privacy audits make it to our top recommendations.
+We use a data-driven How We Test VPNs methodology covering security, privacy, and speed.
+Only services that pass our independent privacy audits make it to our Best VPN recommendations.

 Do I need a VPN all the time?

 While not mandatory for every second, a VPN is essential on public Wi-Fi, when traveling, or to prevent ISP tracking.
-For high-risk tasks, check our security-focused VPN guide.
+For high-risk tasks, check our Best VPN for Privacy guide.

 Are free VPNs safe?

 Most free VPNs monetize your data.
-We generally recommend caution, though some "freemium" versions of reputable providers are safe but limited.
+We generally recommend caution, though some "freemium" versions of Proton VPN Review are safe but limited.

 Can a VPN make me completely anonymous?

 No tool guarantees 100% anonymity.
 A VPN is a privacy tool, not a cloak of invisibility.
-To understand the limits, see our guide on VPN logs and data privacy.
+To understand the limits, see our guide on What is a VPN?.

 Still have questions?